-The reasons are that we’re past the time when a serious cold snap can damage your tree (thereby “pruning” it extra).
+The reasons are that from late winter we’re past the time when a serious cold snap can damage your tree (thereby “pruning” it further).
 Also, the tree is beginning to flower and grow new leaves, so as soon as you make your cuts the tree will begin filling in the gaps.
 Any branches that have been newly exposed to sun will likely be protected by foliage before the heat of summer threatens to sunburn them.
-Still, avocados being so sensitive, it’s wise to paint exposed branches anyway.
 (See my post, “Avocado trees get sunburned — what to do?”)

-But what if an avocado tree has gotten away from you and it’s now 30 feet tall but you’d like to bring it down to 15?
-This is more challenging than maintaining a tree at 15 feet tall, but it certainly can be done.
+What if an avocado tree is 30 feet tall but you’d like to bring it down to 15?
+This is much more challenging than maintaining a tree at 15 feet tall, but it certainly can be done.
 In fact, it’s done all the time in commercial groves in California.

-Broadly, there are two ways to approach this.
-One is to stump the tree.
-This is drastic pruning where the tree is cut down to a stump of no taller than about five feet.
+There are two ways to approach this.
+One is to “stump” the tree.
+This is drastic pruning where the tree is cut down to a stump of about five feet.
 All exposed bark must be painted.
 As the tree grows back over the next couple years, you then shape it and maintain it at your desired height.
 You’ll get no fruit for the first couple years.

 I stumped this Sir-Prize avocado tree recently:

-The second general method is less severe and involves cutting back one or two large limbs each year over the span of a couple years until your tree has been brought down to the desired height.
+A less severe method involves cutting back one or two large limbs each year over the span of a few years until your tree has been brought down to the desired height.
 You still have to paint any exposed bark, which can be difficult since the painting sometimes needs to be done high up in the tree.
-But the advantage of doing this is that you won’t lose all fruit for a couple years.
+But the advantage of doing this is that you won’t lose all of the tree’s fruiting capability.